EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/complete_bibliographic_metadata_codemeta.md

 - **Keep It Current**: Update the file whenever your software changes.
 New version?
 New contributor?
 Make sure it's reflected.
 - **Check for Errors**: Use a JSON-LD validator to catch any mistakes, e.g., {% tool "jasonldvalidator" %}.
 - **Use Persistent Identifiers**: Add a Digital Object Identifier (DOI) for the software release itself for long-term citation (e.g., from Zenodo).
 Ensure ORCID iDs are included for all people.
+- **Link to the Paper**: Use the `referencePublication` property to link to the corresponding journal article, including the paper's DOI as its `identifier`.
 - **Detail Contributors**: Use the `Person` schema and include ORCID iDs (the persistent identifier for people) for authors and contributors.
 - **Clarify Licensing**: Use a Software Package Data Exchange (SPDX) identifier to make the license clear.
 - **Acknowledge Funders**: Include funder details with identifiers like Crossref Funder IDs.